-In 2015, the Council on General Affairs and Policy of the Hague Conference (the "Council") decided that an Experts' Group should be convened to explore the feasibility of advancing work in this area.
-The Council decided that the Experts' Group should be geographically representative and be composed in consultation with Members.
+In 2015, the Council on General Affairs and Policy (CGAP) of the HCCH decided that an Experts' Group should be convened to explore the feasibility of advancing work in this area.
+CGAP decided that the Experts' Group should be geographically representative and be composed in consultation with Members.

-In March 2019, endorsed the continuation of the work in line with the latest report of the Experts’ Group and noted that most Experts recommended that future work focus on developing both:
+In March 2020, CGAP renewed the mandate of the Experts’ Group for two years and endorsed the continuation of the work in line with the latest report of the Experts’ Group, noting that work should focus on developing both:

 - a general private international law instrument on the recognition of foreign judicial decisions on legal parentage; and

-- a separate protocol on the recognition of foreign judicial decisions on legal parentage arising from international surrogacy arrangements.
+- a separate protocol on the recognition of foreign judicial decisions on legal parentage rendered as a result of international surrogacy arrangements.

 - 2019: Report of the October/November 2019 meeting of the Experts’ Group on Parentage / Surrogacy (6th meeting)